bakayolo/mongodb-gemalto-kmip-article/README.md

 * 1x certificate for the Root CA
 * 1x server certificate for the KMIP Server
-* 1x client certificate for the MongoDB Standalone (this one is optional as you can disable Mutual Trust on your KMIP Server but you will apply the Mutual Trust in this tutorial)
+* 1x client certificate for the MongoDB Standalone - Optional (Mandatory if Client Authentication enabled)

 ### Preparation